 - If valuation requires an expert’s advice (forensic CPA, appraisal, etc.) determine whether a joint one should be hired or each spouse should hire their own and have them communicate with each other.

 - Exchange the documents and information through each of the experienced family law attorneys.
 Cooperation is important to resolution.
 It is rare the latter occurs without the former.

 We have written an article about the cost of divorce in California and we encourage you to read it.

-We handle family law matters in Orange County, select Los Angeles County courts and Riverside’s central court.
-Please contact us for a strategy session to discuss you case.
+We handle family law matters in the seven Southern California Counties of Orange County, Los Angeles County, Ventura, Riverside, San Bernardino, San Diego and Kern Counties.
+Please contact us for a strategy session to discuss your case.
 We can help you page the path toward an amicable resolution of your divorce.